andrearcaina/andrearcaina.github.io/README.md

 # My Personal Site

 Welcome to my small space on the networking web 👋

 Currently displays a little bit about me, my contacts, and some of my recent/beloved projects!

+If you are looking at this website from a previous link, I have migrated from using static HTML/CSS and JS to `Next.js`.

-Check out the current iteration [here](https://andrearcaina.github.io/)
+Check out the current iteration [here](https://andrearcaina.vercel.app/), deploying using Vercel.